undineleopold/DataAnalysis/RainAndWindMarkdown/Rain and Wind analysis.md

 ## Filtering Data

-Now, trim down the columns to include only precipitation, temperature, and wind data.
+For this analysis, we mainly focus on precipitation and wind.
+Trim down the columns a bit.

 ```python